All Episodes

 Even though we're here, our number remains the same.

-If you want to be a part of this extravaganza.
+It's 800-941 Sean, if you want to be a part of this extravaganza.

 You have a very troubled kid.

-Now I would say all of you, wherever you live, you probably have that one kid in town, the three kids in town that you know are the biggest troublemakers.
+Now, I would say all of you, wherever you live, you probably have that one kid in town, the three kids in town that you know are the biggest troublemakers.

-You know, at the end of the day, most kids in school, they know the other kids, the ones that do drugs, the ones that smoke pot, they know the ones that drink, they know the people that are having sex, they know everything that's going on there.
+You know, at the end of the day, most kids in school know the other kids, the ones that do drugs, the ones that smoke pot, they know the ones that drink, they know the people that are having sex.

 In this case, they knew about this kid Cruz.

-They knew that he was trouble.
+They knew that he was in trouble.

-They knew that he had brought these, you know, uh different parts of a weapon into the school.
+They knew that he had brought these, you know, different parts of a weapon into the school.

 He got thrown out of the school.

-Now, I am in particular, I was a little disappointed in the sheriff of Broward County last night.
+I was a little disappointed in the sheriff of Broward County last night.

-They talked about burning her and uh calling her a murderer, and she's sitting there trying to offer solutions and find area of agreement.
+And she's sitting there trying to offer solutions and find areas of agreement.

-If if the real goal is if you want to score cheap political points, okay, you can go out there and you can stack the deck.
+If the real goal is if you want to score cheap political points, okay, you can go out there and you can stack the deck.

-There's one kid that actually is claiming that CNN didn't, you know, was trying to feed him the question, therefore he didn't want to go and partake in that.
+There's one kid that actually is claiming that CNN didn't, you know, was trying to feed him the question, therefore, he didn't want to go and partake in that.

 I'll play you his comments later in the program today.

-I think what happened at the White House, that listening session yesterday was far more productive than what they tried to do on CNN last night.
+I think what happened at the White House, that listening session yesterday, was far more productive than what they tried to do on CNN last night.

-Oh, that's uh we're not surprised.
+Oh, that's we're not surprised.

-Well uh everybody, everybody thought he was capable of this.
+Everybody thought he was capable of this.

-Okay, the school obviously had to know he brought clips to school one day.
+Okay, the school obviously had to know.

 Not many kids in high school are bringing clips for weapons to school.